What the Junior ISA allowance means

 Before you start saving or investing for your child’s future, it may be useful to know exactly how much you can put aside tax-free each year.
 Using this allowance wisely could help you make the most of your child's Junior ISA.

-Instead of a Cash Junior ISA, you might decide to use the long-term growth potential of the stock market and put away up to £3,720 in a Junior Stocks and Shares ISA.
+Instead of a Cash Junior ISA, you might decide to use the long-term growth potential of the stock market and put away up to £4,080 in a Stocks and Shares Junior ISA.

 Your money will be invested in funds, bonds or individual shares.
-Like any other stock market investment, the value can go down, however, if they perform well, the value of your investment goes up — with no tax to pay on any profits other than tax on dividends from UK shares.
+Like other stock market investment if they perform well the value of your investment goes up, but they can also go down and your child could get back less than you've paid in.

-For both Cash and Junior Stocks and Share ISAs, bear in mind that tax treatment depends on individual circumstances and tax law may change in the future.
+For both Cash and Stocks & Share Junior ISAs, bear in mind that tax treatment depends on individual circumstances and tax law may change in the future.

-Because the choice is yours, you can have both a Junior Cash ISA and a Stocks and Shares Junior ISA at the same time.
-As long as you don’t exceed the £3,720 annual limit, you can split your monthly savings or investments between the two.
+Because the choice is yours, your child can have both a Cash Junior ISA and a Stocks and Shares Junior ISA at the same time.
+As long as you don’t exceed the child's £4,080 annual limit, you can split your monthly savings or investments between the two.

-So, for example you could invest £1,000 in a Cash Junior ISA and £2,720 in a Stocks and Shares Junior ISA over the course of the year.
-That way, you could give some of your money access to the long-term growth potential of the stock market while watching your cash grow month-to-month in a Junior Cash ISA.
+So, for example you could invest £1,000 in a Cash Junior ISA and £3,080 in a Stocks and Shares Junior ISA over the course of the year.
+That way, you could give some of your money access to the long-term growth potential of the stock market while watching your cash grow month-to-month in a Cash Junior ISA.

 You should be aware that children can only have one Stocks and Shares Junior ISA with one provider, and one Cash Junior ISA with one provider at any one time.
-(This is not the same as an adult ISA where you can change providers each tax year.)
+(This is not the same as an adult ISA where you can open a new one each tax year.)

-You can also transfer a Junior Cash ISA into another Junior Cash ISA or Junior Stock and Shares ISA — but Junior Stocks and Shares ISAs can only be switched to another Junior Stocks and Shares ISA.
+You can also transfer a Cash Junior ISA into another Cash Junior ISA or Stocks and Shares Junior ISA — the same is true for transferring a Stocks and Shares Junior ISA too.